zongruxie4/component-library/docs/index.md

 - `optimization_space`: Hyperparameter space to search over.
 Bayesian optimization tends to work well with a small number of hyperparameters.

+- `bayesian_search`: Whether to perform a bayesian search (future hparam configs depend on results of past runs) or a random search.
+Defaults to True, which does bayesian search.

 See `benchmark_v2_template.yaml` in the git repo for an example.

 To run a benchmark, use `benchmark --config <benchmark_file>`.